-BE IT FURTHER RESOLVED, That copies of this resolution be furnished to General Webster and made available to the Capitol Press Corps.
+BE IT FURTHER RESOLVED, That this resolution be presented to the surviving family of Coach Vaught and to Chancellor Robert Khayat representing his former players and fans, and be made available to the Capitol Press Corps.